jellomarr/static_website/README.md

 Before attempting to deploy resources in this repo, please ensure you have installed;

 * Terraform CLI for your relevant OS.
-The link to install the terraform CLI https://developer.hashicorp.com/terraform/install
+The link to install the Terraform CLI is at https://developer.hashicorp.com/terraform/install.
 * AWS CLI.
 Please refer to the link at https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html to setup the AWS CLI on your machine.

 As well as this, please ensure that you have setup: